• 11+ Maths & Science: ISEB and public school entrance exams.

 I continued to tutor on moving to university.
 Throughout my four years at Imperial I tutored a range of ages both Maths and Science.
 At Timeline Tutorials and Study Centre I worked with students in Years 9, 10, 11, 12 and 13 helping them with preparation for their GCSEs and A Levels in both Maths and Physics.

 In my third year at Imperial, I was offered the opportunity to complete a teacher training course at the university which enabled me to teach a GCSE Further Maths class at Pimlico Academy.
-I have also tutored at university level at Imperial College assisting first year Maths undergraduate students delivering tutorials and one-on-one intensive catch-up sessions.
+I have also tutored at university level at Imperial College, assisting first year Maths undergraduate students by delivering group tutorials and one-on-one intensive catch-up sessions.

-Since joining Keystone in 2016, I have specialised in tutoring A-level Maths while also tutoring Maths at lower levels and Science at 13+ and GCSE.
+Since joining Keystone in 2016, I have specialised in tutoring year 12 and 13 Maths (A-level, IB and Pre-U) while also tutoring Maths at lower levels and Science at 13+ and GCSE.
 In the 2017-2018 academic year, I tutored 19 A-level Maths/Further Maths students, and in a typical week I would now spend just less than 30 hours teaching students in years 12 and 13, or students who are resitting their A-levels.
 I also teach for the MAT and STEP, which are admissions tests used to select applicants to Maths courses at Cambridge, Oxford, Imperial College and other top universities.
-In addition, I have helped facilitate courses for the MAT run by Oxford and Imperial College on 5 occasions, after graduating from Imperial College myself.
+In addition, I have helped facilitate courses for the MAT run by Oxford and Imperial College on 7 occasions, after graduating from Imperial College myself.

 In a given week, I currently spend around 20 hours tutoring online, so I have a lot of experience with this medium and stand by its effectiveness; it is certainly no compromise when compared to face-to-face tutoring.

-I am very passionate tutor and hugely enjoy helping students to engage with, better understand and, ultimately, feel more confident in both Maths and Science.
+I am a very passionate tutor and hugely enjoy helping students to engage with, better understand and ultimately, feel more confident in both Maths and Science.

 After going to school in Northern Ireland, where I studied maths (A*), further maths (A*), physics (A) and biology (A) at A-level, I went to Imperial College London to study mathematics in a 4-year Master's degree, achieving first class honours.